esmero/archipelago-documentation/docs/gitworkflow.md

 ### 3.2 Drupal Core between major versions:

-Since mayor versions may bring larger deprecations, contributed modules will stay behind and the world (and your database may collapse) we _really_ recommend to do some tests first (locally) or follow one of our guides.
-We at archipelago will always document a larger version update.
-Currently, [Drupal 8 to Drupal 9 Update is documented in detail here](upgradeFromD8ToD9.md)
+Since mayor versions may bring larger deprecations, contributed modules will stay behind, and the world (and your database may collapse).
+We _really_ recommend doing some tests first (locally) or following one of our guides.
+We at Archipelago will always document a larger version upgrade.
+Currently, the [Drupal 8 to Drupal 9 Upgrade is documented in detail here](upgradeLiveFromD8ToD9.md)

 ___